XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 |       └── ...
 </pre>

-Your cordova project is now _that map_.
+Your Cordova project is now _that map_.
 To build regularly sized maps, see section "Building normal APK".
 For larger maps (500mb+), see section "Building large APK".

 ### Adding content: New program